Record Ages of Scale Invariant non-Markovian Random Walks: Discussion

-Figure \ref{fig:Data} demonstrates the quantitative agreement between various real data (see SI for additional datasets, including examples displaying aging of the increments $x_t$) and our analytical predictions given by Eq.~\eqref{eq:ScalingResultRecords}.
+We stress that we do not require any knowledge on the microscopic details of the process to obtain the record age statistics provided by Eq.~\eqref{eq:ScalingResultRecords}.
+In particular, the processes are not necessarily Gaussian and can exhibit various distributions of the increments $x_t \equiv X_{T+t}-X_T$ (see Fig.~\ref{fig:Data}), as long as they are asymptotically scale-invariant (the sampling time of the data is much longer than the microscopic time scales involved in the process to avoid effects similar to those observed in \cite{Eli2022}, as it is checked in Sec.~S3 of SI).

+Figure \ref{fig:Data} demonstrates the quantitative agreement between various real data (see SI Supplementary Figure 8 for additional datasets, including examples displaying aging of the increments $x_t$) and our analytical predictions given by Eq.~\eqref{eq:ScalingResultRecords}.
 The strong dependence of record ages on the number $n$ of records already achieved, predicted by our analytical approach and confirmed by both numerical simulations and real observations, is a direct manifestation of the non-Markovian feature of the underlying RWs.
 These results quantitatively demonstrate the significance of memory effects in the record ages of non-Markovian RWs, providing the tools to better predict record-breaking events.